yuvalmGS/gigaspaces-wiki-jekyll/xap97/clustered-vs-non-clustered-proxies.markdown

 }
 {%endhighlight%}

-An example of a `DistributedTask` implementation with a clustered and non-clustred proxy:
+An example of a `DistributedTask` implementation with a clustered and non-clustered proxy:
 {%highlight java%}
 public class MyTask implements ClusterInfoAware , DistributedTask<Integer, Integer>{
 @TaskGigaSpace